 Most insoluble fibers come from the bran layers of cereal grains.
 Whole-wheat flour, whole grains, wheat bran, and brown rice are full of insoluble fiber.
 It can also be found in the seeds and skins of fruit, so always eat your peels!

-The USDA recommends a fiber intake of 14 grams per 1,000 kilocalories, or 25 grams per day for women and 38 grams per day for men.
+As published in the 2015–2020 Dietary Guidelines for Americans, the US Department of Agriculture (USDA) recommends a fiber intake of 28 grams per day for women aged 19 and over, or 34 grams per day for men aged 19 and over.
 This should include a combination of both soluble and insoluble fiber.
 The average American consumes on average only 15 grams of fiber per day, which falls far short of the recommended amount.
 You can increase the amount of fiber you ingest by making simple changes to your dietary habits, such as:

 - choosing whole fruits and vegetables instead of juices